openshift/enhancements/enhancements/cluster-logging/api-audit-log-policy.md

 ### Drawbacks

-- Increased scope for user error.
+- Increased scope for user error in policies.
-- Additional CPU cost, latency (to be measured)
+- Possible additional CPU cost.
-- New dependency to be maintained for the log collector.

 ## Design Details

+None.

 ### Open Questions

-#### Form of audit policy

-The [Kubernetes Audit Policy File](https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/) is expressed as a k8s "object" but not as a typical k8s "resource (no spec/status).

-Should we
-- Use it as a resource unmodified
-- Wrap it in a more typical spec/status resource
+None.

 ### Test Plan

+- unit tests for each type of rule.
+- port tests from the splunk-audit-exporter repository.
+- compatibility test to ensure it produces the same result as splunk-audit-exporter.

 ### Graduation Criteria

+None.

 #### Dev Preview -> Tech Preview

+None.

 #### Tech Preview -> GA

+None.

 #### Removing a deprecated feature